barasapeter/budgetTrackingApplication/README.md

 - Any necessary dependencies or libraries (e.g., Flask, SQLite, etc.)

 ### Installation
-1. Clone the repository: `git clone https://github.com/...`
+1. Clone the repository: `git clone https://github.com/barasapeter/budgetTrackingApplication.git`
 2. Navigate to the project directory: `cd budget-tracker`
 3. Install the required dependencies: `pip install -r requirements.txt`

 ### Usage
-1. Run the application: `python app.py`
+1. Run the application: `python main.py`
-2. Open your web browser and navigate to `http://localhost:5000`
-3. Register a new account or log in with existing credentials
+2. Register a new account or log in with existing credentials
-4. Follow the menu prompts to manage your finances
+3. Follow the menu prompts to manage your finances

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.